Products in Equivariant Homology: Computation of the Kreck product

-We now use our construction to compute the Kreck product.
+We now use our construction to compute the Kreck product including both trivial and non-trivial cases.
+Namely, we give a complete computation for finite cyclic groups, $S^1, SU(2)$, and $SO(3)$.
+We also prove that the product is torsion in the case where $G$ is of positive dimension and has rank greater than one.
 Let $R$ be the coefficient ring.
 We need an $R$-orientation of the universal adjoint bundle $ad(EG)$ for the product to be defined.
 When $G$ is connected or finite, it admits a canonical orientation by that of the Lie algebra $\mathfrak{g}$.
 In what follows, we fix a choice of orientation of $ad(EG)$ without mentioning it specifically.

 We start with a computation of the product when $G$ is a compact connected Lie group of rank one or a finite cyclic group, where it is non-trivial.
 We then show that if $G$ has positive dimension and its rank is greater than one, then the product is torsion, hence trivial in many cases (compare with \cite[9.11]{G-M}).
-This is analogous to the theorem by Benson and Carlson stated before (\cite[Theorem 3.1]{B-C}) for finite groups of $p$-rank greater than one.
+This is analogous to the above theorem by Benson and Carlson.

 For $S^{1}$, $\SU(2)$ and finite cyclic groups, we can compute the product directly from the definition using Example \ref{ex:secondary-point-class}: \begin{prop} Let $G$ be either $S^1, SU(2)$ or a finite cyclic group. {Recall that $H_*(BG;\Z)$ is generated by} $a_k\in H_{(\dim(G)+1)k}(BG;\Z)$ which are represented by the inclusions $S^{(\dim(G)+1)k+\dim(G)}/G \hookrightarrow S^\infty/G \sim BG$.
 For $k,k'> -\dim(G)$, we have